minh215/project2/README.md

 # project2
+This project is a continuation from project 1.
+This includes more function and the Roomba can move and avoid obstacles.
+It will simultaneously monitor the IR sensors and the temperature of the Roomba.

-Open the "project2lib" file to get the library blocks From there copy all The blocks to a blank model space Connect the wifi block as an input to the   and Temperature block and the Ir Block and also to the main block.
-Connect the temp to the main block and the ir to the main block Run the simulation.
-This should move the roomba and when there is an object in front of the ir sensors it will turn and if all the ir sensors are blocked it will move backwards.
+Open the "project2lib" file to get the library blocks

+From there copy all The blocks to a blank model space

+Connect the wifi block as an input to the Temperature block and

+the Ir Block and also to the main block.
+Connect the temp to the main block and the ir to the main block

+Run the simulation.
+This should move the roomba and when there is an object in front of the ir sensors it will turn

+and if all the ir sensors are blocked it will move backwards.
 This will also monitor the temperature of the Roomba .
+This

+will monitor all 6 of the IR sensors on the Roomba.
+When there is a object blocking any of the sensos and depending on how many sensors

+are blocked the Roomba will respond accrodingly.
+If all 6 IR are blocked, the roomba will stop and rotate 180 degrees and contnue

+forward.
+If the right most 3 IR are blocked it will move left 15 degrees and avoid the onbstacle and then continue straight.
+It will

+continuously monitor all the IR sensors and will move accordingly to which ever way to avoid the obstacle.